DanEdwards14/E-Portfolio/Occupational Experience/README.md

 # 🦾 Revere Controls Systems Experience Photodump 🦾
-## Below are some photos of my experience working as a Co-Op at Revere Controls Systems!
+## Below are some photos of my experience working as a Co-Op at Revere!